-When AdvanceTrac® with RSC® performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.
+When AdvanceTrac[®] with RSC[®] performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.

-When an event occurs that activates AdvanceTrac® with RSC® you may experience the following:
+When an event occurs that activates AdvanceTrac[®] with RSC[®], you may experience the following:

-- A slight deceleration of the vehicle - The "sliding car" 🐧 indicator light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
+- A slight deceleration of the vehicle - The stability control light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
 You may also hear a whoosh of air from under the instrument panel during this severe condition. - The brake pedal may feel stiffer than usual.

-Traction Control (TCS)
+Traction control system (TCS)

-Traction Control is a driver aid feature that helps your vehicle maintain traction of the wheels, typically when driving on slippery and/or hilly road surfaces, by detecting and controlling wheel spin.
+The TCS is a driver aid feature that helps your vehicle maintain traction of the wheels, typically when driving on slippery and/or hilly road surfaces, by detecting and controlling wheel spin.

-Excessive wheel spin is controlled in two ways, which may work separately or in tandem: Engine Traction Control and Brake Traction Control.
-Engine Traction Control works to limit drive-wheel spin by momentarily reducing engine power.
-Brake Traction Control works to limit wheel spin by momentarily applying the brakes to the wheel that is slipping.
-Traction Control is most active at low speeds.
+Excessive wheel spin is controlled in two ways, which may work separately or in tandem: engine traction control and brake traction control.
+Engine traction control works to limit drive-wheel spin by momentarily reducing engine power.
+Brake traction control works to limit wheel spin by momentarily applying the brakes to the wheel that is slipping.
+Traction control is most active at low speeds.